KONDURU933/GIT-GITHUB/README.md

 # GIT-GITHUB
-This is for learning purpose
+This is for self learning purpose